How to analyse HTTPS traffic with mitmproxy transparent mode

 > sudo update-ca-trust extract

-You can now launch again you mitmproxy and you should be able to see HTTPS in clear from either your browser, the CLI, application,....
+You can now launch again your mitmproxy and you should be able to see HTTPS in clear from either your browser, the CLI, application,….
 For more explanation about the mitmproxy interface, please refer to the documentation.

-Congratulation you are now able to analyse HTTPS traffic generated by anything on your computer!
+Congratulation, you are now able to analyse HTTPS traffic generated by anything on your computer!

 This blog post is licensed under CC BY-SA 4.0